yousefelassal/fullstackopen/partie11/README.md

 - [Continuous Integration](https://www.martinfowler.com/articles/continuousIntegration.html) | Martin Fowler Articles
 - [Continuous integration vs. delivery vs. deployment](https://www.atlassian.com/continuous-delivery/principles/continuous-integration-vs-delivery-vs-deployment) | Atlassian

-  **Continuous integration**
+  #### Continuous integration
   Developers practicing continuous integration merge their changes back to the main branch as often as possible.
   The developer's changes are validated by creating a build and running automated tests against the build.

-  **Continuous delivery**
+  #### Continuous delivery
   An extension of continuous integration since it automatically deploys all code changes to a testing and/or production environment after the build stage.

+  #### Continuous deployment
+  Continuous deployment goes one step further than continuous delivery.
+With this practice, every change that passes all stages of your production pipeline is released to your customers.
+There's no human intervention, and only a failed test will prevent a new change to be deployed to production.